How Much Does A Ski Trip REALLY Cost? (More Thank You Think)

 You can also keep an eye out for special deals by signing up for email alerts from the ski resorts that are on the top of your list.

-As you can see, there is quite a big gap between the lowest price and the highest price you can expect to pay for your ski holiday.
-Everything from the time of year you plan your trip to the distance to the resort to the age of your children can have a bearing on the final cost of your ski holiday.
+As you can see, there is quite a big gap between the lowest price and the highest price you can expect to pay for your ski trip.
+Everything from the time of year you plan your trip to the distance to the resort to the age of your children can have a bearing on the final cost of your ski trip.
 The best thing you can do is research your trip thoroughly with your family in mind.
 That way, you can make the most accurate estimate and plan accordingly.